Why Hire a Site Preparation Contractor?

 - Animals are prevented from getting under your structure. (if you want to be extra sure, we also provide the option for wire mesh under the foundation.)
 Animals like groundhogs, rabbits, and mice can cause damage not only to your landscape but the structure itself by chewing and digging on your shed.

 3. A site preparation expert builds quality perimeters

 Many inexperienced builders, when preparing a site, often use only a run of stone and either no perimeter or only a 4 x 4-inch perimeter to hold in the stone.
-Site Preparations LLC always uses a 4 x 6-inch perimeter because 4 x 4’s will warp more quickly than 4 x 6.
+Site Prep always uses a 4 x 6-inch perimeter because 4 x 4’s will warp more quickly than 4 x 6.

 In addition, we always run rebar through our 4×6’s, while many cheap foundation installations skip this step.
 Most shed builders recommend this and advise against using only a bed of stone with no perimeter.

 This means with Site Prep your foundation is set to hold its appearance and position for years, not to mention keeping your shed level and preventing it from settling as it ages.

 4. A site preparation contractor is used to coordinating with builders